-1. Pacers PF Domantas Sabonis, who averaged 14.4 points in the regular season, has a total of eight points on 3-of-10 shooting in the series.
+1. Pacers SG Wesley Matthews, who averaged 12.2 points during the regular season, is averaging 8.3 on 34.8 percent shooting in the series.